vitabaks/postgresql_cluster/README.md

 #### Deploy Cluster with TimescaleDB

-To deploy a PostgreSQL High-Availability Cluster with the TimescaleDB extension, you just need to add the `enable_timescale` variable.
+To deploy a PostgreSQL High-Availability Cluster with the [TimescaleDB](https://github.com/timescale/timescaledb) extension, add the `enable_timescale` variable:

 Example:
 ```